 Not Just for NFA Weapons

 All firearms owners should consider establishing a Firearms Trust to hold their weapons collection, even if they don’t own any regulated weapons.
-Recently, Congress has taken up legislation to ban a wide variety of semi-automatic firearms.
-Some legislators and pundits have made no secret of their wish to confiscate all firearms and accessories, and barring that, to prohibit the transfer of any “grandfathered” weapons and to require any such weapons to be surrendered to the state at the current owner’s death.
+From time to time, Congress takes up legislation to ban a wide variety of semi-automatic firearms.
+Some legislators and pundits have made no secret of their wish to confiscate all firearms and accessories and barring that, to prohibit the transfer of any “grandfathered” weapons and to require any such weapons to be surrendered to the state at the current owner’s death.

 Although the law of Firearms Trusts is still developing, it may be advisable to transfer non-regulated weapons into a trust prior to the enactment of any such legislation.
 This may avoid a scenario in which your family is forced to surrender your prized collection after you are gone.
 Proper planning can allow you to establish a legacy of responsible firearm ownership and use for generations to come.

 An Important Part of a More Comprehensive Estate Plan